-The Strikeout PSP softball tournament scheduled for August 12, 2017, at the 1889 Park in South Fork, PA, is one way we can honor his love of softball and contribute to PSP research funding as well as raise awareness of the disease.
+The Strikeout PSP softball tournament, which was played on August 12, 2017, at the 1889 Park in South Fork, PA, was one way we were able to honor his love of softball and contribute to PSP research funding as well as raise awareness of the disease.

 It’s only through the support of people like you that we can bring hope for greater understanding of PSP and a possible cure.